fioctl waves init

 Example: 1,2,3

---source-tag string Match this tag when looking for target versions.
+--source-tag string Match this tag when looking for Target versions.
 Certain advanced tagging configurations may require this argument.

 Options inherited from parent commands